feathersui/feathersui-starling/documentation/help/markdown/sdk/build-source-code.md

         ant main

-    When asked if you want to integrate with Adobe's embedded font support, type `n` and press the `Enter` key.
-We will do this in a later step.
+    When asked if you want to integrate with Adobe's embedded font support, type `y` and press the `Enter` key.

 1. Continue by following the instructions to [Build the Feathers SDK from a Binary Distribution](build-binary-distribution.html).